 One Way – A rustic leather bear den with uniform decorations around the upstairs bar and a small underground level with dark places and a cinema.

 Le Bear’s Den – Another famous bear clubhouse in Paris.
 Relaxing lounge and fun disco ball.
-Wheather you’re a cub, otter, bear or fan this is a relaxing space which always has something going on.
+Whether you’re a cub, otter, bear, or simply a fan, this is a relaxing space that always has something going on.

 Lesbian Bars In Paris

-La Champmeslé – The most famous lesbian par in Paris and still going strong.
-Attracting a mostly older crowd, this is a cozy spot to meet other lesbians in Paris, enjoy cabaret, fortune telling and the occasional art exhibition.
+La Champmeslé – The most famous lesbian bar in Paris and still going strong.
+Attracting a mostly older crowd, this is a cozy spot to meet other lesbians in Paris, enjoy cabaret, fortune-telling, and the occasional art exhibition.

 Le 3W Kafé – Another favorite lesbian bar in Paris though many gay guys can be found here too.
 Fun flaming cocktails, plenty of events with young and tragically broke vibes.